 So I’m a big fan on both the show and its main character.
 Then, for the first seven seasons, the show had another element that, on its own, would have attracted me.

-And “attracted” is the operative term here, since we’re talking about Dr. Lisa Cuddy (played by Lisa Edelstein).
-There are crushes that come and go, but there are those that abide.
+There are crushes that come and go, and there are those that abide.
 (I may have a thing for fictional female medical people.
 My other abiding crush is on Margaret Houlihan (played by Loretta Swit), from M*A*S*H.)

 In general, I like people who are educated, intelligent and capable.
 If they are attractive women (especially if they have dark hair, which I favor) then I”m really interested.
 And Doctor Cuddy has an important characteristic: she’s single, so I can dream dreams!